jsahlen/gulp-css-globbing/README.md

 Heavily inspired by [`sass-globbing`](https://github.com/chriseppstein/sass-globbing)

 **DEPRECATION NOTICE:** This library is no longer actively supported, as I currently have no need for it myself, and am having a difficult time finding the time/motivation to work on it.
+If you're interested in continuing development and making new releases, I'd be more than happy to transfer ownership of the NPM module to you – just drop me a line.

 ## Install